 Composts promote sustainable, environmentally friendly farming methods and help preserve finite resources.

 Recycling never stands still – on the contrary, it is constantly moving forward and being further developed.
-An excellent example of this can currently be seen at the composting plant at the Lippe Plant.
-As part of a major project, the site’s organic material treatment facility is being converted from the so-called Brikollare system to a highly efficient plant that will enable the input material to be recycled for reuse as well as to generate energy.
+An excellent example of this can be seen at the composting plant at the Lippe Plant.
+As part of a major project, the site’s organic material treatment facility was converted from the so-called Brikollare system to a highly efficient plant that enables the input material to be recycled for reuse as well as to generate energy.
 At the heart of this new facility is – besides a tunnel reactor – a modern digester, which transforms organic materials into methane.
 In other words, a particularly environmentally friendly and sustainable source of energy.

 The facility: a few facts & figures